 I became a better writer because of the book reviews.
-Reading a book that counted as two and having to summarize it in only three sentences forced me to become better at using commas and phrases without ending up with a run-on sentence.
+Reading a book that counted as two and having to summarize it in only ten sentences forced me to become better at using commas and phrases without ending up with a run-on sentence.

 My Reading Journey